 - 1. Ensure that the target Windows CE or Windows Mobile device is synched to your desktop computer (the computer on which you installed the Performance Endpoint package). - 2.
-Navigate to the folder in which you installed the Performance Endpoint package (in Installing the Package on page 17-3), and within that folder, navigate to the arm ARMV4I-disk or x86 x86-disk folder. - 3.
-Double-click the pewce disk zip.exe file to extract the contents.
+Navigate to the folder in which you installed the Performance Endpoint package (in Installing the Package on page 18-3), and within that folder, navigate to the arm ARMV4I-disk folder. - 3.
+Double-click the pewce\disk\zip.exe file to extract the contents.